Its-DisguisedHyper/Documentation/PortfolioSite/Step Two - Installing Files & Database.md

 Welcome to the file and database installation section!
-If you haven't already view [Step One - Server Setup](/c/faxstore/stepone).
+If you haven't already view [Step One - Server Setup](/c/portfoliosite/stepone).

 ---

-As FaxStore uses Node.Js we want to use a proxy to direct users to the application through a manipulation method.
+As Portfolio Site uses Node.Js we want to use a proxy to direct users to the application through a manipulation method.

 If you don't have a SFTP viewer take a look at [WinSCP](https://winscp.net/eng/index.php)